 10. Finding our Hotel in Florence: This wasn’t exactly one of my favorite things because we took the bus we were told to ride but it was going the opposite way we wanted to go.
 When we got going the right way we missed the stop because we saw the street sign too late and so we had to walk a long way to get to our hotel.
 And on top of all that it was raining and I was extremely hungry.
 But on the list because it was an interesting adventure.

 9. Streets of Venice: Well they aren’t actually streets now are they?
 Venice is sitting on water so their streets are actually canals.
 We walked a lot around Venice and just really enjoyed the colors and the old buildings everywhere we went.
-And no, we didn’t ride on a gondola because if we wanted someone to sing (the best part of the whole experience) we would have had to pay more when it was already really expensive.
+And no, we didn’t ride on a gondola because if we wanted someone to sing (the best part of the whole experience) we would have had to pay more when it was already really expensive..jpg)

 8. Baptistery in Florence: I enjoyed the way they painted the octagonal ceiling with stories from the Old and New Testament and the fact that they made Christ the focal point of it all.
 He is the promise (Gen 3:15) being fulfilled that someone would come to defeat Satan which carries through to Him becoming the perfect sacrifice for our sins.
+7. Vatican City and St. Peter’s Basilica: The Hub of everything Catholic.
+Being able to actually go into the Sistine Chapel and see the ceiling in person, seeing something that you hear about all the time, was pretty awesome.
+And St. Peter’s Basilica was massive and opened your eyes to understand a lot about the Catholic faith.

 6. The Piazza in Siena: The most beautiful blue sky at sunset was all I needed, but sitting on the ground, enjoying some gelato after dinner and watching little kids run around was great too.

 5. Feeding the Birds: There are a whole lot of pigeons in Venice and there are people selling seed to feed them and so we (well actually Whitney) decided to do this.
 Whitney enjoyed it a lot and it is one of my top ten because it was fun (maybe more funny, I laughed a lot) watching her do it.
-I, on the other hand, did not enjoy it mainly because all I could think about was the movie, The Birds…it really freaked me out when I was a kid and I guess I’m still not over it.
+I, on the other hand, did not enjoy it mainly because all I could think about was the movie, The Birds…it really freaked me out when I was a kid and I guess I’m still not over it..jpg)

 4. The Colosseum, Roman Forum and Palatine Hill: There was so much to see just walking through these places…you really have to go see it to understand.
 But being able to see it, stand in it and know the history behind all of it was…well there aren’t any words to describe it.